MaxonT/SocialMax--A_Simply_Usable_Social_Media_Prototype/README.md

 3. Use “Command+T” to open another terminal

-   Don't forget about this step!!
+   !!!!!!DON'T FORGET ABOUT THIS STEP!!!!!!

-5. Go to frontend, then install frontend dependencies, then start the frontend server
+4. Go to frontend, then install frontend dependencies, then start the frontend server
    ```bash
    cd ..